tuhdo/semantic-refactor/srefactor-demos/demos.md

 Select a region and turn it into a function, with relevant variables turned into function parameters and preserve full type information.
+Notice that after the region is replaced with a function call, in the minibuffer (at the bottom), Semantic shows the interface of newly function immediately if `global-semantic-idle-summary-mode` is enabled.

 Demonstration (C mode):